caktus/guidebook/docs/services/new-relic.md

     variables](https://docs.newrelic.com/docs/agents/python-agent/installation-configuration/python-agent-configuration#environment-variables)
     under `env:`.
-The default values for most will probably work well for most projects, but you should definitely include a setting for NEW\_RELIC\_APP\_NAME, as failure to provide a value for this may result in your project unexpectedly showing up under some other pre-existing application being monitored by the license key\'s account.
+The default values for most will probably work well for most projects, but you should definitely include a setting for NEW_RELIC_APP_NAME, as failure to provide a value for this may result in your project unexpectedly showing up under some other pre-existing application being monitored by the license key's account.
 Here are some examples of how to set new relic configuration variables: